 I'm so obsessed with finally making a margarita pie with tequila, I almost ate half of it after the pictures were taken.

 It's the best way to eat dessert for Cinco de Mayo, hands down!
-Well, maybe together with the creamiest caramel chocolate flan, if I'm honest.
+Well, maybe together with the creamiest caramel chocolate flan or the classic condensed milk flan, if I'm honest.

-The popular drink known as Margarita (which means daisy in Spanish, did you know that?) has tequila, lime juice, and a splash of triple sec or a similar orange liqueur.
+The popular drink known as Margarita (which means daisy in Spanish) uses tequila, lime juice, and a splash of triple sec or a similar orange liqueur.

 So, how did this lime pie come to be?